chili-epfl/justhink-dialogue-and-actions-corpus/README.md

 We also annotated punctuation markers, such as commas, full stops, exclamation points and question marks, fillers, such as 'uh' and 'um', and the discourse marker 'oh'.
 Transcription included incomplete elements, such as "Mount Neuchat-" in "Mount Neuchat- um Mount Interlaken".
 We standardised variations of pronunciation in the transcriptions, and we do not account for e.g. variations in accent.
+For anonymisation, a person's name is replaced with a pseudonym (in particular Ann for participant A, and Bob for participant B).
 A graduate student completed two passes on each transcript, and then were checked by another native English speaking graduate student with experience in transcription/annotation tasks.

+Note that the start and end times are synchronised with the log times, and the robot's introductory line to start the activity ("so, Ann and Bob, let's start building the tracks. ...", available in the logs) is not included in the transcripts.
+In addition, some of the utterances by the experimenter (I) and the robot (R) are omitted; these are indicated with "..." in the utterance content.
+All of the utterances by the robot are available in the logs in complete form.

 ## Acknowledgements